pandujar/ldapdiff/README.md

 # ldapdiff
-Generate pagerduty alert if a user is added/removed from specified Ldap group
+Generate pagerduty alert if a user is added/removed to/from specified Ldap group